Aaron Holiday: Phoenix Suns (2022)

 On February 10, 2022, Holiday was traded to the Phoenix Suns for cash considerations and a trade exception.
 At the time, he was averaging 6.1 points and 1.9 assists per game for Washington, while shooting a career-high 47% on his field goals.
 He averaged 6.8 points per game in 22 games for the Suns.

 Atlanta Hawks (2022–2023)

 Holiday signed with the Atlanta Hawks for the 2022–23 season, which reunited him with his former Pacers coach Nate McMillan as well as his brother Justin.
 McMillan was fired midseason, replaced by Quin Snyder, and Justin was traded as well.
 In the playoffs, Holiday was not in the team's rotation, as the Hawks lost to the Celtics in the opening round.

-Houston Rockets (2023–present)
+Houston Rockets (2023–2026)

-On July 10, 2023, Holiday signed with the Houston Rockets.
-On July 6, 2024, he re-signed with the Rockets.
+On July 10, 2023, Holiday signed a minimum deal with the Houston Rockets.
+On July 6, 2024, he re-signed with the Rockets on a two-year, $9.5 million contract.

-On July 10, 2025, Holiday re-signed with the Rockets on a one-year contract.
+On July 10, 2025, Holiday re-signed with the Rockets on a one-year minimum contract.

+Maxima Roma (2026–present)

+On August 19, 2026, Holiday signed with Maxima Roma of the Italian Lega Basket Serie A (LBA).